-Manchester City plan to step up their search for partner clubs in other territories, with China and the Americas next on their hit list.
+Manchester City plans to step up its search for partner clubs in other territories, with China and the Americas next on their hit list.

-The Blues paid £11m earlier this week to buy an 80 per cent stake in Melbourne Heart, with the Australian side set to be renamed Melbourne City FC.
+The Blues paid 11 million pounds earlier this week to buy an 80 percent stake in Melbourne Heart, with the Australian side set to be renamed Melbourne City FC.

-City paid £80m last summer to start up New York City FC and the Insider understands they are still on the lookout to expand the 'City Football Club' stable even wider.
+City paid 80 million pounds last summer to start up New York City FC and the Insider understands it is still on the lookout to expand the 'City Football Club' stable even wider.

 Beijing and clubs in Mexico have also come under consideration.